rstacruz/scour/README.md

 - Manage your [Redux] datastore.
 - Provide a model layer to access data in your single-page app.
 - Navigate a large JSON tree easily.
+- Rejoice in having a lightweight alternative to [Immutable.js].

 [![Status](https://travis-ci.org/rstacruz/scour.svg?branch=master)](https://travis-ci.org/rstacruz/scour "See test builds")